Security-Onion-Solutions/securityonion-docs/analyst-vm.rst

  sudo ~/SecurityOnion/setup/so-analyst

-Otherwise, if you installed standard CentOS/Ubuntu and then cloned our github repo, then it's most likely:
+Otherwise, if you installed standard CentOS/Ubuntu and then cloned our github repo, then you can run ``so-analyst`` from your git clone directory like this:

 ::